Martchus/arch-repo-manager/README.md

 At this point the project is rather raw and there are many things left to implement and to improve (checkout the TODOs section below).
-Currently builds are exclusively triggered manually (although the API brings the possibility for automation), scalability is limited through the partial use of an in-memory database.
-Builds are only conducted on one host.
+Currently builds are exclusively triggered manually (although the API brings the possibility for automation) and are only conducted on one host (although one can simply setup the build service on multiple hosts).

 On the upside, this project can easily be used to together with other build scripts.
 It doesn't care if your repository's DB file is updated by another application; just be sure